 This project focuses on wetland ecosystem modelling and economic valuation in the Kalu Oya and Mudun Ela basins in Sri Lanka.
 These areas are highly urbanised and prone to flooding due to rapid land use change, sea level rise and enhanced climate extremes.
 Wetlands provide essential local and global ecosystem services such as flood mitigation, carbon sequestration, and water quality improvement.
 The project is part of the Reversing Environmental Degradation in Africa and Asia (REDAA) programme, funded by the UK government, and aligns with efforts by JICA-ORI to assess flood mitigation strategies under changing climate and socioeconomic conditions.

-The project, running from November 2023 to March 2025, aims to evaluate wetland ecosystem services using open-access tools such as Co$tingNature and WaterWorld.
-It will quantify these services, estimate their economic value, and model potential impacts of climate change and land use changes.
-Additionally, it will invest in long-term data collection infrastructure based on www.freestation.org open source designs and provide training on the tools used, ensuring that local stakeholders can continue using the findings beyond the project's duration.
+The project, ran from November 2023 to March 2025, and aimed to evaluate wetland ecosystem services using open-access tools such as Co$tingNature and WaterWorld.
+It quantified these services, estimated their economic value, and modelled potential impacts of climate change and land use changes.
+Additionally, it invested in long-term data collection infrastructure based on www.freestation.org open source designs and provided training on the tools used, ensuring that local stakeholders can continue using the findings beyond the project's duration.

-The project will deliver a comprehensive assessment of wetland ecosystem services in the region, supporting more informed land-use planning and policy decisions.
-It will also enhance awareness and capacity among stakeholders regarding wetland conservation.
+The project has delivered a comprehensive assessment of wetland ecosystem services in the region, supporting more informed land-use planning and policy decisions.
+It has also enhanced awareness and capacity among stakeholders regarding wetland conservation.
 A key output is an open-access Co$tingNature/local application tailored for the Kalu Oya and Mudun Ela basins, facilitating ongoing monitoring and management of wetland resources.

 We have built an instance of Co$tingNature/local for the basin, available here, including economic valuation

-We have carried out a range of analyses on baseline and scenario land use for the basin
+We have carried out a range of analyses on baseline and scenario land use for the basin, described under outputs below

 Co$tingNature/local: land use history in the Kalu-Oya/Mudun-Ela basins shows an increase in built up area, replacing natural land.